Shared Instrumentation Resources

 Computational Resources: The department excellent computation resources ranging from computation facilities (Apple Xserve cluster with 84 quad-core and 20 eight-core Xeon processors and state-of-the-art graphics terminals), quantum and molecular dynamic software, as well as other support software such as Mathmetica and ChemDraw.
 Additional details can be found at the computation resources page.

-Additional resources exist in the adjoining Quinlan Life Science Building and adjacent Cudahy Science Hall.
+Additional resources exist in the adjoining Quinlan Life Science Building, and adjacent Institute for Enviromental Sustainiability (IES) and Cudahy Science Hall.
 Fluorescence and transmission electron microscopy hosted within Loyola’s Bioimaging Facility.
+Ion chromatography, ICP-MS, and other instruments can be found in the IES Analytical Facility.
 The department of physics is home to a machine shop for simple materials fabrication.